lbryio/lbry.com/content/faq/disclose-usage-lbc.md

 LBRY Inc. does not commit to following predictions made in the reports and reserves full rights to change how it uses LBC at any time.

 ## What happens if the reports contain a mistake?
-If we issue a report that was factually mistaken, we will update the report with a correction.
+If we issue a factually mistaken report, we will update the report with a correction.
 If the mistake is caught within the same month that it was issued and was not substantial, the report will be updated without a notification other than a reply to the original Tweet.

 If an error is noticed in the report outside of the month it was issued or the error was substantial, then we will publish a blog post and a separate Tweet announcing the correction, as well as leave a note in the report itself linking to the blog post explaining the mistake.